A School with Promise

 Funds and Ideas

-The CBHS principal often states that because of this outside funding, he has not had to say no to any good idea since 2009.
+The CBHS principal often stated that because of this outside funding, he never had to say no to any good idea since 2009.
 For example,

-- SVPAZ has funded the start up of a Montessori high school at CBHS which in its first year included 25 freshmen and will grow to 100 students.
+- SVPAZ funded the start up of a Montessori high school at CBHS which in its first year included 25 freshmen and has since grown to over 100 students.

 - The SVPAZ members have also provided some of the key ideas for improvement such as the peer tutoring program which was initially suggested and fully funded by one friend of SVP who happened to know of a similar program in Memphis, Tennessee at its East High School.